 This study’s findings are in line with other established research that has consistently shown an inverse association between CRF and mortality (higher CRF, lower risk of an early death).
 Exercise is good for you.
 No big surprise there.
 But I think there’s more to it than that.

 - Applies to women, too!
-Although the study itself used data from an all-male cohort, it is hard to believe the results would be much different for women.
-Perhaps the values used to create VO2 max categories would be different, but I would expect the trend lines to be very similar.
+This study, like very many in health and exercise science, was all-male.
+This is an issue our friend Dr. Stacy Sims has spoken about frequently, including this Outside Magazine article.
+Although the study itself used data from an all-male cohort, it is hard to believe that higher CRF in middle age doesn’t also increase longevity for women.
+Perhaps the values used to create VO2 max categories would be different if the study included men and women, or just women, but I would expect the trend lines to be very similar.

 - You have to show up.
 To elevate and maintain a higher aerobic capacity and an ability to do more work, you have to be consistently active.
 When you stress energy systems 3 or more times per week, every week, they don’t have time to decline.
 Hard workouts done infrequently and haphazardly are better than nothing, but consistency yields the greatest rewards.

 - Your non-exercise habits matter.
 When more variables were included in the analysis, the years of additional life decreased.
 You can’t exercise away all the negative effects of your bad habits, so change the habits.
 Consume less alcohol, improve quality and quantity of sleep, reduce career and lifestyle stress as much as possible, etc.

 - You need to train with purpose.
 You don’t achieve the level of fitness in the AULN group by walking around the block.
 It takes work, but the benefits increase incrementally as you gain fitness.
 Compared to High Normal CRF, the AULN group (which is about the difference between “recreationally fit” and “training fit), lived 2 years longer.